-The Bulk Plane number above indicates the maximum stories for the first 50' from the front, side or rear lot line, then 1 additional story for each additional 50 feet from the setback line.
+^{}The Bulk Plane number above indicates the maximum stories for the first 50' from the front, side or rear lot line, then 1 additional story for each additional 50 feet from the setback line.
 This requirement does not apply beyond 200' from any lot line bordering the RS district.

-The max Building Height in MN-1 A or B for Apartment Hotels and Multi-family housing types on a lot that abuts an RS zoning district shall be 2 stories.
+^{}The max Building Height in MN-1 A or B for Apartment Hotels and Multi-family housing types on a lot that abuts an RS zoning district shall be 2 stories.

 - (c) Whenever a setback greater than the maximum setback established by this Section is required under § 89-38(e), the setback requirements of § 89-38(e) shall supersede the maximum setback established in this Section.
-In that case, the setback required under § 89-38(e) shall be the maximum setback. - (d) In the MN district, no sound shall be amplified outside of the confines of a building. - (e) Drive-in and drive-through establishments are subject to Article 5, \S 89-80. - (f) For frontages on Minor Arterials, Collectors, or local streets: if the width of the front lot line is one hundred (100') feet or less, the buildout requirement is reduced by ten (10%) percentage points. - (g) For frontages on Major Arterials: the frontage buildout requirement is reduced to 40% for corner lots. - (h) For a single-family detached dwelling, the minimum setbacks shall be subject to the same minimum setbacks as the "RM" Residential-Mixed zoning district. - (i) Corner lot developments will use highest classified road, as determined by LCG, when determining frontage buildout and setback requirements.
+In that case, the setback required under § 89-38(e) shall be the maximum setback. - (d) In the MN district, no sound shall be amplified outside of the confines of a building. - (e) Drive-in and drive-through establishments are subject to Article 5, § 89-80. - (f) For frontages on Minor Arterials, Collectors, or local streets: if the width of the front lot line is one hundred (100') feet or less, the buildout requirement is reduced by ten (10%) percentage points. - (g) For frontages on Major Arterials: the frontage buildout requirement is reduced to 40%for corner lots. - (h) For a single-family detached dwelling, the minimum setbacks shall be subject to the same minimum setbacks as the "RM" Residential-Mixed zoning district. - (i) Corner lot developments will use highest classified road, as determined by LCG, when determining frontage buildout and setback requirements. - (i) A detached Single-Family Residence in the MN zoning district shall be subject to a minimum lot size of 3,000 square feet.

-89-12 "MX" Mixed-Use Center
+"MX" Mixed-Use Center 89-12

-Purpose: the 'MX" districts implement the Mixed-Use Center future land use category of PlanLafayette for centers outside of Downtown.
+Purpose: the "MX" districts implement the Mixed-Use Center future land use category of PlanLafayette for centers outside of Downtown.
 This includes a wide range of commercial, institutional and residential uses, and development design and intensity that supports walkable streets and transit.
 MX districts are part of approved mixed-use centers (MUCs) (see § 89-28).
 The MX district is divided into subdistricts based upon the development context, and the location of a lot on an "A" or "B" Street.

-\Leftrightarrow See Article 3, § 89-28 (Mixed-Use Center Design Standards) for processes and standards for designating mixed-use centers and master plan elements such as MX subdistricts and "A" and "B" streets.

-- See Article 3, § 89-29 (Mixed-Use Building Standards) for building design standards that are referenced in this section.
+- ⇔ See Article 3, § 89-28 (Mixed-Use Center Design Standards) for processes and standards for designating mixed-use centers and master plan elements such as MX subdistricts and "A" and "B" streets. - ⇔ See Article 3, § 89-29 (Mixed-Use Building Standards) for building design standards that are referenced in this section.
 These include minimum buildout, entryways, façade design, and architectural features. - (a) Permitted Uses.
 See §89-21.

-- (1) Generally.
+(1) Generally.
 This section establishes dimensional standards for each MX district.
-These standards are keyed to the standards defined in § 89 28 Article 3, § 89-29.
-For development that is subject to a Master Site Plan and a development agreement, the LCG may designate the applicable dimensional standards in the development agreement. - (2) MX-1.
+These standards are keyed to the standards defined in § 89 - 28 Article 3, § 89-29.
+For development that is subject to a Master Site Plan and a development agreement, the LCG may designate the applicable dimensional standards in the development agreement.

+(2) MX-1.
 MX-1 provides a high level of density, intensity and design to reflect the more urban character of Mixed-Use Centers in the LCG's established neighborhoods.